Information About The New Waste & Recycling Contract With Penn Waste

 Penn Waste’s five-year contract maintains a similar level of service, including bi-weekly leaf waste collection, weekly bulk-item collection (pre-scheduled), and weekly recycling collection.
 All three companies only bid on automated collection, requiring residents to use the kind of trash carts provided by the hauler.

-The contract proposal, which includes three optional one-year extensions, has the following quarterly rates:
+The contract proposal, which includes three optional one-year extensions, has the following quarterly rates (excluding billing costs -- please see below):

 Note: The three-year contract option was almost $30/quarter more expensive.